Perrigo (NYSE:PRGO) Updates FY 2022 Earnings Guidance

-Perrigo (NYSE:PRGO – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Perrigo (NYSE:PRGO – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.30-$2.40 for the period.
 The company issued revenue guidance of $4.49 billion-$4.53 billion, compared to the consensus revenue estimate of $4.49 billion.

 Perrigo (NYSE:PRGO – Get Rating) last issued its quarterly earnings data on Wednesday, May 11th.
-The company reported $0.33 EPS for the quarter, missing analysts’ consensus estimates of $0.42 by ($0.09).
-Perrigo had a positive return on equity of 4.88% and a negative net margin of 2.07%.
-During the same quarter last year, the business earned $0.50 EPS.
-On average, research analysts anticipate that Perrigo will post 2.31 EPS for the current fiscal year.
+The company reported $0.33 earnings per share for the quarter, missing analysts’ consensus estimates of $0.42 by ($0.09).
+Perrigo had a negative net margin of 2.07% and a positive return on equity of 4.88%.
+During the same period last year, the firm earned $0.50 earnings per share.
+On average, equities analysts predict that Perrigo will post 2.31 earnings per share for the current year.

-Separately, StockNews.com assumed coverage on shares of Perrigo in a report on Thursday, March 31st.
+Separately, StockNews.com started coverage on Perrigo in a report on Thursday, March 31st.
 They set a hold rating for the company.

-In other Perrigo news, EVP Ronald Craig Janish sold 3,954 shares of the business’s stock in a transaction dated Monday, March 7th.
-The shares were sold at an average price of $36.73, for a total value of $145,230.42.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, EVP Thomas Farrington sold 24,485 shares of the business’s stock in a transaction dated Monday, March 14th.
-The shares were sold at an average price of $37.13, for a total transaction of $909,128.05.
+In other Perrigo news, EVP Ronald Craig Janish sold 3,954 shares of the business’s stock in a transaction that occurred on Monday, March 7th.
+The stock was sold at an average price of $36.73, for a total transaction of $145,230.42.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Thomas Farrington sold 24,485 shares of the business’s stock in a transaction that occurred on Monday, March 14th.
+The stock was sold at an average price of $37.13, for a total value of $909,128.05.
 The disclosure for this sale can be found here.
 Insiders own 0.80% of the company’s stock.

-Several large investors have recently modified their holdings of PRGO.
-Covestor Ltd increased its position in Perrigo by 5,903.6% during the 1st quarter.
-Covestor Ltd now owns 1,681 shares of the company’s stock worth $65,000 after purchasing an additional 1,653 shares in the last quarter.
-Canada Pension Plan Investment Board increased its position in Perrigo by 25,300.0% in the 1st quarter.
-Canada Pension Plan Investment Board now owns 2,540 shares of the company’s stock valued at $98,000 after acquiring an additional 2,530 shares during the period.
-Advisors Asset Management Inc. acquired a new position in Perrigo in the 4th quarter valued at approximately $144,000.
-Point72 Hong Kong Ltd acquired a new position in Perrigo in the 1st quarter valued at approximately $176,000.
-Finally, PNC Financial Services Group Inc. increased its position in Perrigo by 222.6% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 8,039 shares of the company’s stock valued at $308,000 after acquiring an additional 5,547 shares during the period.
-Institutional investors own 91.25% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Covestor Ltd lifted its stake in Perrigo by 5,903.6% in the 1st quarter.
+Covestor Ltd now owns 1,681 shares of the company’s stock valued at $65,000 after buying an additional 1,653 shares in the last quarter.
+Canada Pension Plan Investment Board lifted its stake in shares of Perrigo by 25,300.0% during the 1st quarter.
+Canada Pension Plan Investment Board now owns 2,540 shares of the company’s stock worth $98,000 after purchasing an additional 2,530 shares during the period.
+Advisors Asset Management Inc. purchased a new position in shares of Perrigo during the 4th quarter worth $144,000.
+Point72 Hong Kong Ltd purchased a new position in shares of Perrigo during the 1st quarter worth $176,000.
+Finally, PNC Financial Services Group Inc. lifted its stake in shares of Perrigo by 222.6% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 8,039 shares of the company’s stock worth $308,000 after purchasing an additional 5,547 shares during the period.
+Institutional investors and hedge funds own 91.25% of the company’s stock.

 Perrigo Company Profile (Get Rating)